PistachioGuoguo/2020Fall_projects/README.md

 ## Acknowledgments

-Big thanks to [Mr.Weible](https://ischool.illinois.edu/people/john-weible) for his fun, enlightening course as well as the great freedom he gave us in exploring topics we are really interested!
+Big thanks to [Mr.Weible](https://ischool.illinois.edu/people/john-weible) for his fun, enlightening course as well as the great freedom he gave us in exploring topics that we are really interested in!